 City of Austin, in the total amount of \$2,360,000.
 The City of Austin funds are requested in two separate applications.
-This City of Austin funding application, requests \$2,000,000 to be sourced from private funds such as HTF, GO Bonds or fee waivers.
+This City of Austin funding application, requests \$360,000 in federally sourced funds such as HOME and/or CDBG.
 We have concurrently submitted a SMART Housing Application for this project.
 These funds will be used to pay for hard and/or soft costs.
 Since this project is serving a population that can only afford to pay a minimal amount in monthly rent, the project will only be feasible if there is no debt service to repay.
 We request these funds from the City to be in the form of a deferred forgivable loan.

-The second City of Austin funding application, also submitted on December 7, 2011, will request \$360,000 to be federally sourced funds such as HOME or CDBG.
+The second City of Austin funding application, also submitted on December 7, 2011, will request \$2,000,000 to be sourced from GO Bonds.
 We have concurrently submitted a SMART Housing Application for this project.
-These funds will be used to pay for hard and/or soft costs.
+These funds will be used to pay for acquisition and hard and/or soft costs.
 Since this project is serving a population that can only afford to pay a minimal amount in monthly rent, the project will only be feasible if there is no debt service to repay.
 We will also request these funds from the City to be in the form of a deferred forgivable loan.